5 Stocks To Watch For July 22, 2021

 Some of the stocks that may grab investor focus today are:

 - Wall Street expects AT&T Inc. (NYSE: T) to report quarterly earnings at $0.79 per share on revenue of $42.64 billion before the opening bell.
-Verizon shares rose 0.5% to $55.83 in after-hours trading.
+AT&T shares traded slightly higher in after-hours trading at $27.97.

 - CSX Corporation (NASDAQ: CSX) reported better-than-expected results for its second quarter on Wednesday.
 CSX shares gained 3% to $32.50 in the after-hours trading session.